 “The tumor and brain function are visible as a 3D projection onto the scalp while we perform the surgery,” explained Dr. Huo Junfeng.

-Local doctors believe that this operation demonstrates the perfect combination of advanced surgical skills and technology, thanks to which the risks of postoperative complications and patient suffering are reduced.
+Local doctors believe that this operation demonstrates the perfect combination of advanced surgical skills and technology, which reduces the risks of postoperative complications and patient suffering.
 According to them, the patient recovers well.